 There can be other reasons your refund is less than expected, such as the IRS made changes to your return.
 However, one of the most common reasons is because of a refund offset.

 A refund offset occurs when an agency that meets specific criteria submits your past due debt to the IRS for collection, and the IRS uses your overpayment (refund) to pay down that debt by submitting all or a portion of it to that agency.
 If the IRS uses only a part of your refund to offset the outstanding debt, they will issue you a refund for the remaining balance.
 Also, if the IRS applies a refund offset, the BFS will send you a letter explaining which agency received the money, how much, and that agency’s contact information.

-If you are facing hardship or the IRS made an error, you have options.
+If you are facing hardship or the IRS made an error, you have options to determine why you refund was less than expected.
 If you are facing a refund offset, schedule an appointment today with the accounting and tax preparation professionals at Gudorf Tax Group before you file your tax return to review your options and plan for the best possible outcome.